-Place the bucket where it will not freeze or get really hot and let the seed bag soak, undisturbed, for 36 hours (more or less).
+Place the bucket where it will not freeze or get really hot and let the seed bag soak, undisturbed, for about 36 hours.

 At the 36-hour mark, dump the seeds out of the bag and into the bucket of water.
 You’ll hear the clicking sound of sinker seeds hitting the bottom of the bucket just as you see the floaters rising to the surface.
 Using either your hand or a wire strainer with a handle, collect the floaters from the water’s surface.

 Then collect the sinkers and segregate floaters and sinkers into different bins.
-You will not mix these seeds together in the future unless you want to repeat the segregation process all over again.
+You will not mix these seeds together in the future unless you want to repeat the screening process all over again.

 Step 2: give your tea seeds a rest

-Mist or lightly spray the seeds with water on a regular schedule.
+Mist or spray the seeds with water on a regular schedule.
 The challenge here is that you don’t want the seeds to desiccate, nor do you want the seeds to stay water-saturated.
 Fungal infections are the enemy of tea seeds so keep an eye on moisture levels and fungus.
 It should be damp but not soggy.

 Next comes the tedious part of this process, which involves a lot of watching and waiting.

-Step 3: check for cracks in seed coat
+Step 3: check for cracks in the seed coat

-In order for the tea embryo to germinate, the tough outer coat of the seed has to first crack open.
+In order for the tea seed to germinate, the tough outer coat has to first crack open.
 Alternating periods of hydrating and drying cause the seed coat to expand and contract.
 In turn, little cracks are formed which allows water to be absorbed by the developing embryo.
-As the embryo expands it forces open ever wider cracks.
+As the embryonic tissue grows, it forces open ever wider cracks.
 This is what you what to happen.

 Every other day, check the seeds for cracks.
 You might be able to see the yellowish endosperm (i.e., the seed’s nutrients) through the crack and this is a good sign.
-Turn the seeds by rolling your hand over the lot and further inspect for open seed.
+Turn the seeds by rolling your hand over the lot and further inspect for open seeds.
 Separate out promising seeds for the next step.